 From Turkic, ‘dastarkhan’ translates as the ‘great spread’.
 There ya go!
 Hence the many rites and procedures that are associated with this notion, such as approaching it with respect, usually followed by a prayer, eating, receiving food and tea from one specific person, and in no way disrespecting or stepping on the ‘dastarkhan’.

-(Some of the information about ‘dastarkhan’ presented here were borrowed from the book “Food Culture in Russia and Central Asia”, chapters of which can be found here for further reading).
+(Some of the information about ‘dastarkhan’ presented here was borrowed from the book “Food Culture in Russia and Central Asia”, chapters of which can be found here for further reading).

 Next stop, Beket Ata.